India's toy industry has seen success no one could have imagined: PM Modi - ExBulletin

 He said people’s growing interest in holistic health care has helped everyone a lot.

 “There is a growing interest in Ayurveda and Indian medicine all over the world.
-This is one of the main reasons why Ayush exports have seen record growth and it is also a source of joy that many new start-ups are also emerging in this sector,” he said. .
+This is one of the main reasons why Ayush exports have seen record growth and it is also a matter of joy that many new start-ups are also emerging in this sector,” he said.

 Recently, a global Ayush investment and innovation summit was held and investment proposals of about Rs 10,000 were received, he said.